A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Introduction

+The case of mean-field games with rank-based interactions have been first introduced in~\cite{Bayraktar_2016}, where results of existence and uniqueness of the mean-field Nash equilibrium are provided for a general class of rewards.
+Extensions to principal-agent problem are then studied in~\cite{Bayraktar_2018,Bayraktar_2019}, deriving explicit expressions of optimal contract for several principal's objectives (profit/effort/rank-performance maximization/distribution target).
+These papers are the closest related to our paper, and our theoretical contributions with respect to them are presented above.

+Finally, on the numerical side, Campbell et al. introduce in~\cite{Campbell_2021} deep learning algorithms to solve principal-agent mean field games under heterogeneity of agent types.
+Here, we propose an alternative method, which takes advantage of the specific structure of the problem (explicit solution of the underlying mean-field game and common rank-based reward across the sub-populations) to lower the numerical complexity and derive efficient computational methods.

-The rest of the paper is organized as follows: in Section 2, we first define the model and characterize the solution to the agents' problem.
-In Section 3 and 4, we propose a numerical approach to solve the problem in the heterogeneous setting, where no analytic solution is known.
-Finally, we tackle some extensions that naturally raise when considering applications to Energy Savings.
-The proofs of the main results are given in the appendix.
+The rest of the paper is organized as follows: in~\Cref{sec::model}, we first define the model and characterize the equilibrium for the mean-field game between the agents.
+In~\Cref{sec::reward_optim}, we propose a numerical approach to solve the problem in the heterogeneous setting, for which the convex reformulation seems not extendable.
+In~\Cref{sec::num_res}, we apply the results to the French market of Energy Savings Certificates, and finally in~\Cref{sec::extensions}, we tackle some extensions that naturally arise in the context of the application.